Vulnerability Scanner

 Access the Scanner

-To access the vulnerability scanner:
+To access the vulnerability scanner from the back-office:

 - Log in to your PrestaShop back-office